Home » Green Building » What Is A Structural Insulated Panel?

 Extended savings are accomplished with smaller heating and cooling systems because of the improved insulation and airtight nature of the SIPs building.

-Structural Insulated Panel technology has developed to make it an economically sound alternative for the average construction company and homeowner.
-SIPs building systems are important as we look for ways to control ever-growing energy costs and attempt to become more ecologically responsible.
+Structural insulated panel technology has been developed to make it an economically sound alternative for the average construction company and homeowner.
+SIP building systems are important as we look for ways to control ever-growing energy costs and attempt to become more ecologically responsible.

-Wondering how to run electrical wires through a SIP panel then check out our article – Running Wires in SIPs – Concerns for the Homeowner.
+If you are wondering how to run electrical wires through an SIP panel, check out our article – Running Wires in SIPs – Concerns for the Homeowner.

-2 thoughts on “What Is A Structural Insulated Panel?”
+2 thoughts on “What Is A Structural Insulated Panel (SIP)?”

 Leave a Comment